fhiso/sources-and-citations/citation-elements.md

 ## Layered citations

-In the data model defined in this standard, a *citation layer* a *citation layer* is represented with two components, both of which *must* be present:
+In the data model defined in this standard, a *citation layer* is represented by a *citation element set* containing the information in the *citation layer*.

-*  a **layer identifier** to allow the *citation layer* to be referenced within this data model; and
-*  a *citation element set* containing the information in the *citation layer*.

 A *citation* is represented with the following three parts:

-*  an ordered list of one or more *citation layers* encoded as above;
+*  an ordered list of one or more *citation layers*, each represented as a *citation element set*;
-*  the *layer identifier* of the *head citation layer*; and
+*  a marker to identify one *citation layer* as the *head citation layer*; and
 *  an unordered set of *layer deriviation links* encoding the *source derivations* between *sources* represented by the *citation layers*.

-The *layer identifier* of each *citation layer* *shall* be unique within a given *citation*.
-It exists only to provide a means of referring to *citation layers* in *layer derivation links* and when identifiying the *head citation layer*; its value *must not* be used in other contexts.
-Applications *may* re-assign *layer identifiers* at any time.

-{.note ...} This standard places no restriction on the form of a *layer identifier*.
-Implementations may use integers, IRIs or other convenient *strings*, but they may also use other means such as pointers to data structures in memory to represent the links represented in this standard by *layer identifiers*.
-Serialisation formats will place their own restrictions on the form of a *layer identifier* which may different between serialisation formats.
+{.note} This standard does not specify the precise nature of the marker that identifies the *head citation layer*.
+Implementation strategies include attaching a boolean flag to precisely one of the *citation layers*, storing a pointer to the data structure in memory that represented the *citation layer*, or if the *citation layers* are stored in a relational database, the value of the primary key might be used.

-In the common case of a *singe-layer citation*, the set of *layer derivation links* will be empty.
-In this case, the *layer identifier* of the *citation layer* is immaterial and an empty string could be used.
+In the common case of a *singe-layer citation*, the set of *layer derivation links* will be empty, and the sole *citation layer* present must be the *head citation layer*.
 This means that a *single-layer citation* can be represented using just a *citation element set*.
-{/}

 Applications *should not* reorder the list of *citation layers*, other than at the request of the user.
-The order of the *citation layers* is an indiciation of the preferred order for displaying the *citation layers*, and *should* begin with the one considered most important which need not necessarily be the *head citation layer*.
+The order of the *citation layers* is an indiciation of the preferred order for displaying the *citation layers*, and *should* begin with the one considered most important.
+This is not necessarily the *head citation layer*.
 Applications *may* ignore this order when displaying or formatting *citation layers*.

-{.note} This is not an absolute prohibition on reording, and *conformant* applications *may* use a technology that does not preserve the order of the *citation layers*.
+{.note} This is not an absolute prohibition on reording, and *conformant* applications *may* if necessary use a technology that does not preserve the order of the *citation layers*.

 ### Layer derivation links                           {#layer-derivation}